 1.1 Purpose

-This document specifies how an automation tool can access and interact with the California ISO's , -Online.
-The document outlines how an automation tool can communicate with -Online to access status information about submitted meter data files.
+This document specifies how an automation tool can access and interact with the California ISO's data appnline.
+The dont outlines how an automation tool can communicate with OMAR-Online to accesatus information about submitted meter data files.

 Two other documents are available that specify how an automation tool can submit meter data files and download meter data.

 An automation tool for accessing status information about submitted meter data is not provided as part of the -Online application.
-This document specifies how a Market Participant's automation tool would need to interact with the -Online application to obtain this status information.
+This document specifies how a Market Participant's automation tool would need to interact with the OMARine application to obtain this status information.

 1.2 General Application Requirements